humh-c/PCL-RDD/README.md

 #Towards A Real-World Road Damage Detection Dataset

-For now, we are releasing the val(mini) dataset and training/evaluation scripts, but we will release the full RDD-19C dataset as soon as a future paper receives it.

-#Val Dataset download link: https://drive.google.com/file/d/1m_JCFbFF8S0HqxVj0_72R6Kmbe_t4teQ/view?usp=drive_link

-Full dataset, coming soon
+We have currently released the val(mini) dataset(https://drive.google.com/file/d/1m_JCFbFF8S0HqxVj0_72R6Kmbe_t4teQ/view?usp=drive_link).

+Since the dataset still contains personal privacy information, such as faces and license plates, further processing is required.
+The complete dataset will be made available as soon as the privacy concerns are addressed.